 * CoolPlane: The Umidori, the fictional VTOL scout craft of the ''Mirai'' which looks like the result of a tryst between an Apache attack helicopter and an Osprey.

 ** For classic plane fans, there are several WWII aircraft, most prominently the Dauntless dive bomber.
-While scores of it were chewed up by the ''Mirai's'' modern weaponry, one piloted by a particularly gutsy and lucky pilot managed to score a solid hit on the ''Mirai'' by [[RammingAlwaysWorks ramming it]] . . . and the pilot lives too.
+While scores of them were chewed up by the ''Mirai's'' modern weaponry, one piloted by a particularly gutsy and lucky pilot managed to score a solid hit on the ''Mirai'' by [[RammingAlwaysWorks ramming it]] . . . and the pilot lives too.